-Tragedy is the common thread that binds the 24 Orphaned and Vulnerable Children (OVC) families together that fall under the Ithemba Labantwana (IL) project.
+While tragedy is the common thread that binds the 30 families together that are part of the programme; the primary goal is to restore hope and dignity by working with the families in the community.
 Most children have experienced the loss of one or both parents, some have also experienced abandonment, abuse or neglect.
-All of the children involved in the program live in Alexandra; they are looked after by family members, usually a sibling, aunt or grandparent.
-They have been included because of their desperate circumstances.
+All the children involved in the programme live in Alexandra where they are looked after by family members, usually a sibling, aunt or grandparent.
+They have been included because of their desperate circumstances

-After extensive discussions with the families, schools, police and other community organizations, The IL project partners with the families to meet these ten major needs:
+After extensive discussions with the families, schools, police and other community organisations, the programme partners with the families to meet these ten major needs: